NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

 the geometry of spacetime.
 To learn that time is really just a 4th dimension of space and that a second is actually 300 thousand kilometers (186,000 miles) you need some spacetime physics.
-You can take an undergraduate STP class if one is available or/and there are many books and videos that are fun and even necessary for continious immersion in this subject.
+You can take an undergraduate STP class if one is available or/and there are many books and videos that are fun and even necessary for continuous immersion in this subject.

 An excellent textbook is; "Spacetime Physics, Edwin Taylor and John Archibald Wheeler, Copyright(c)1992".